Iron486/SPWLA_PDDA_SIG_machine_learning_competition/README.md

 The file named "report_Iron486_1.pdf" is the report that includes the description of the methods and of the results obtained.

 The folder "Other_results" contains other notebooks with different implemented methodologies.

-Instead, "Iron486_1.csv" is the file with all the predicted values on the test dataset.
+"Iron486_1.csv" is the file with all the predicted values on the test dataset.